 Community outreach typically involves using your nonprofit’s resources — be these in the form of money, time, or volunteer hours — to outreach activities.

-Regardless if the outreach activities are ‘open doors’ days when your donors and supporters can engage with your staff members or events when the entire community comes together – community outreach is one of the most effective strategies for building a strong nonprofit brand and driving the growth of your organization.
+Regardless of the outreach activities are ‘open doors’ days when your donors and supporters can engage with your staff members or events when the entire community comes together – community outreach is one of the most effective strategies for building a strong nonprofit brand and driving growth of your organization.

 By “personalizing”, we don’t mean personalizing salutations in e-mail newsletters or using segmentation (although you definitely want to do both of those things).

 Personalization has been the go-to strategy for organizations, nonprofit and for-profit, for years now.
 The rise of customized or personalized products and services is a clear demonstration of that trend.

 Personalization within the nonprofit sector can take many forms.

 For example, Christian Children’s Fund lets its donors sponsor a single child identified by name, photo, and other personal details.
 Potential donors are presented with a photo and biography of a child they can sponsor for a mere 80 cents a day.

 Kiva lets donors get to choose to whom they make a microloan.

 Personalize your appeal as much as possible: Don’t contribute to the club’s general fund, sponsor a gymnast.
 Don’t just write a check to the school your child attends, provide an incoming student with the aid she needs to enable her to attend.